 There are several ways to vote:

 By mail – you will need prior registration to vote by mail and will have to send your vote earlier for your marked ballot to reach Elections Canada by election day.
-To apply for a voting kit, you need to fill out an application form available at elections.ca, any Elections Canada office, Canadian embassy, high commission or consulate.
+You need to fill out an application form available at elections.ca, any Elections Canada office, Canadian embassy, high commission, or consulate to apply for a voting kit.

 How to vote